ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa2.md

 >     story
 > 3. Tests that convey and document details and that will be used to determine that the story is complete

-User storyt siis kuvaavat _loppukäyttäjän kannalta arvoa tuottavia toiminnallisuuksia_.
+User storyt siis kuvaavat _loppukäyttäjän kannalta arvokasta toiminnallisuuksia_.
 Jotta näin olisi, kirjoitetaan storyt asiakkaan kannalta ymmärrettävällä kielellä.

 Määritelmän alakohtien 1 ja 2 mukaan user story on _karkean tason tekstuaalinen kuvaus_ ja lupaus/muistutus siitä, että toiminnallisuuden _tarkka kuvaus on selvitettävä asiakkaan kanssa_.